Skip to main content

 Zlebia

-Deep-fried pretzel-shaped pastry soaked in honey syrup with orange blossom or rose water.
-Crispy and intensely sweet.
+A pretzel-shaped pastry deep-fried and steeped in honey syrup scented with orange blossom or rose water.
+Crisp and very sweet.

 vegetarianContains: Gluten